artemhp/js-eras/presentation-conclusion.md

 **(Transition to a summary slide that visually represents the evolution, perhaps showing the journey from simple HTML to complex frameworks, and then to an AI-assisted UI creation process.)**

 "So here’s where we landed.
 The handwritten era taught us craft.
 The standards era taught us to collaborate.
 The framework and component eras taught us to systemize.
 The progressive era blurred the stack.
 And the AI era?
-It’s asking us to become conductors—guiding intelligent tools instead of wrestling with boilerplate.
+It wraps up everything we’ve learned—every pattern, every workflow tweak, every obsession with performance—and hands us a toolset that can make us faster, sharper, and even more valuable, as long as we keep leveling up our skills.

 Every time we faced a shift, the teams who stayed curious won.
 This wave is faster, but the pattern is the same: learn, experiment, share.
 That’s why I say we’re moving from pure coding to true creating.